-The split, the result of repression, is thus linked not only to sexuality (the repression of atopia (a non-place) of the non-existing sexrepudiated or, as Lacan would say, crossed out.
-Woman does not exist.
+The split, the result of repression, is thus linked not only to sexuality (the repression of atopia (a non-place) of the non-existing sex-repudiated or, as Lacan would say, crossed out.

 Now if repression is caused by a conflict, and it is so defined, the conflict has to take place between the male and the female elements.
 In this conflict the former, armed with instruments of the law, tries to make the latter take up her lawful position-the site of repression, the